 There are AA alternatives that conduct their program in a physical facility for those seeking in-patient care throughout their recovery process.
 If in-person care is for you, find out if the accommodations meet your treatment needs and align with your preferences for a recovery program.
 If you’re not interested in in-person care, online alcohol treatment has proven to be an effective tool and AA alternative that provides even greater confidentiality.

 Try it out (if you can) and see what feels good:

-Many AA alternatives allow you to learn more about their treatment options or even experience them for free without a long-term commitment.
-Get started by joining a free support group, doing a free orientation call, or reading the resources on the program’s website.
+Many AA alternatives allow you to learn more about their treatment options without a long-term commitment.
+Get started by joining a support group, doing a free orientation call, or reading the resources on the program’s website.
 Getting a sense of what the treatment roadmap looks like in different programs can give you a better sense of if it aligns with your goals and preferences.

 Whether or not you choose to pursue Alcoholics Anonymous, another 12 step program, or an AA alternative, seeking support to stop drinking or cut back is a tremendous step that can provide many benefits to you and those around you.
 You can also try multiple options, and discover what works best for you.
 Recovery is a non-linear process, and you deserve tools that meet your evolving needs, every step of the way.
 Regardless of your path forward, the team here at Monument is cheering you on.